tarwn/lessthandot-hugo/blogs/content/posts/2008-12-16-impersonating-a-sql-server-dba.md

   * Learn the basics of SSIS
   * Get familiar with SQL Server Agent and scheduling tasks.
 The more you automate the more time you have to be the other person.
   * Never and I mean never agree to a developer just because you want to get rid of them.
 Be critical of what you put on the database servers.
 If it goes down you're the one they will come after.
   * Security is the last item.
 I cannot stress enough about security.
 Use roles and schemas to manage things.
 It will make life easier for you and allow less time spent managing.
-And of all don't give ANYONE the “sa” password!!!
+And of all don't give ANYONE the "sa" password!!!

 I think that's a good start.
 Remember, we don't all need to be SQL Server MVPs to be a successful DBA.
 Just having the knowledge of knowing where to look is power in itself.